Tinformant/CS53001b/README.txt

 Installs Tomcat 8 in each ec-2 instance
-Changes permissions to give access for deployment Deploys the .war file
+Changes permissions to give access for deployment Deploys the .war file from S3
-Appends information of each server to serverList in SimpleDB Waits for 15 seconds, then pull information of every server from SimpleDB
+Appends information of each server to serverList in SimpleDB Waits for 15 seconds, then pulls information from every server in SimpleDB

 NodeEndServlet